Rule 42: Standards for Court Interpreters.

 (e) Prior Approval Required for Services Exceeding $5,000.
 If the court approves an amount in excess of five thousand dollars ($5,000) for interpreter/translator services, the order(s) and any attachments must be submitted to the director for prior approval.
 If the director denies prior approval of the request, the claim shall be transmitted to the chief justice for disposition.
 The determination of the chief justice shall be final.

-(1) Claims for compensation of interpreters and translators shall be submitted by the interpreter/translator to the AOC on forms (electronic or paper) as determined by the AOC.
-The forms must be signed by the court or counsel.
-The interpreter/translator's submission to the AOC must also include a copy of the court's order appointing the interpreter/translator.
-The AOC shall examine and audit all claims for compensation and reimbursement to insure compliance with this rule and any other applicable rule or statute(s).
+(f) Claims Procedures.
+Claims for compensation of interpreters and translators shall be submitted utilizing the system established by the AOC for electronic submission.
+The interpreter/translator’s submission to the AOC must also include a copy of the court's order appointing the interpreter/translator.

 (4) Examination and Audit by AOC.